Erhard Auer: Life and occupation

-The illegitimate son of a seamstress from an already social democratic family, Auer was born in Dommelstadl, Neuburg am Inn near Passau.
-He worked at the age of twelve as a farm labourer.
-At the age of fifteen, Auer was one of the co-founders of an immediately banned agricultural labor movement.
-After his military service, he achieved a remarkable social rise.
-As a messenger, he joined in 1896 in a Munich trading house and reached in the course of time through intensive training a senior position.
-In 1900 he entered the service of the Ortskrankenkasse München.
-This position he gave in 1908 due to his numerous political obligations.
-In the First World War Auer was a soldier.
+The illegitimate son of a seamstress from an already socially democratic family, Auer was born in Dommelstadl, Neuburg am Inn near Passau.
+He worked as a farm laborer at the age of twelve.
+At fifteen, Auer was one of the co-founders of an agricultural labor movement, which was immediately banned.
+After his military service, he experienced a remarkable social ascent.
+Starting as a messenger in a Munich trading house in 1896, he eventually attained a senior position through intensive training.
+In 1900, he began working for the Ortskrankenkasse München.
+He left this position in 1908 due to his numerous political obligations.
+During the First World War, Auer served as a soldier.

 Party and parliamentary mandates

 From 1892 Auer was a member of the Social Democratic Party of Germany.
 From 1900 to 1921 he was head of the newly established State Secretariat of the Bavarian SPD and was, therefore, a close associate of the chairman Georg von Vollmar.
-From 1907 Auer was a member of the Bavarian Chamber of Deputies and from 1919 until the end of the Republic Vice-President of the Bavarian State Parliament.
+From 1907 Auer was a member of the Bavarian Chamber of Deputies, and from 1919 until the end of the Republic Vice-President of the Bavarian State Parliament.
 In 1919/20 he was a member of the Constituent Weimar National Assembly.

 Auer during the revolution of 1918/19

 Auer was viewed as the great rival of socialist Kurt Eisner who was shot dead in Munich by a German nationalist on 21 February 1919.
 Auer was viewed as the best hope to fend off a Bolshevik Revolution.
-To Auers role during the strike with Krupp in January 1918 Ernst Toller writes in " A youth in Germany"The" leader of the legal socialists "Auer had appeased the workers:" For days the strike lasted until the right-wing socialist parliamentarians took control of the leadership, promising the war minister to strangle the strike, shortly after which the strike collapsed.
-Before that, a delegation will be elected to "hand over the demands of the strikers to the minister with all seriousness and with all vigor".
-The leader of the legal socialists Auer appeased the dissatisfied workers by vouching for the fulfillment of their demands, promising that he would lead the delegation to the minister, that no one who participated in the strike would be fired and no one punished.
-In the morning, the strikers gathered for a final rally on the Theresienwiese, the train moves into the city and dissolves at Karlsplatz.
+To Auer's role during the strike with Krupp in January 1918, Ernst Toller writes in, "A youth in Germany, the leader of the legal socialists.
+Auer had appeased the workers:" The strike lasted for days until the right-wing socialist parliamentarians took control of the leadership, promising the war minister to strangle the strike, shortly after which the strike collapsed.
+Before that, a delegation would be elected to "hand over the demands of the strikers to the minister with all seriousness and with all vigor".
+Auer—the leader of the legal socialists—appeased the dissatisfied workers by vouching for the fulfillment of their demands, promising that he would lead the delegation to the minister, and that no one who participated in the strike would be fired or punished.
+In the morning, the strikers gathered for a final rally on the Theresienwiese.
+They moved into the city and dissolved at Karlsplatz.

-After the resignation of Georg von Vollmar Auer was elected as his successor.
+After the resignation of Georg von Vollmar, Auer was elected as his successor.
 On 8 November 1918, the provisional National Council of Bavaria elected a revolutionary government of MSPD and USPD with Kurt Eisner as Prime Minister and Erhard Auer as Minister of the Interior.

 Auer, who also belonged to the Weimar National Assembly, like the majority of the Bavarian MSPD leadership, endeavored to close as soon as possible a coalition with the Bavarian People's Party and the Liberals, as was also done at the federal level with the Weimar coalition.